INTERN WITH ASHINAGA

 *Note: The Japan Internship Program for 2021 has been cancelled due to COVID-19, and Ashinaga Japan will not be taking interns from overseas for Summer 2021, Fall 2021 and Winter 2022.
 Details regarding the 2022 internship cycle will be released in December 2021.
 Please check this page for more information then.

-Intern with Ashinaga Japan through our first ever Remote Internship Program.
+Intern with Ashinaga Japan through our Winter Remote Internship Program.
 Interns will work with various departments in the Ashinaga Headquarters (based in Tokyo), on flexible, part-time hours.
 Learn more about Ashinaga’s work in Japan by interning with teams like translation and student activities.
-Alternatively, contribute to the Ashinaga Africa Initiative by working on projects with teams like student relations, professional network and career development, and the graduates and alumni team.
+Alternatively, contribute to the Ashinaga Africa Initiative by working on projects with teams like student relations, professional network and career development, the graduates and alumni team, or the monitoring, evaluation and learning team.
 Interns will also attend online events to learn more about how Ashinaga works, and get the opportunity to interact with Ashinaga scholars.

-Applications are open from July 19th 2021, and will be closed on August 27th 2021.
+The Winter 2022 Remote Internship will run from January 24th to March 18th, 2022.
+Applications are open from October 11th, 2021, and will be closed on November 19th, 2021.
 Detailed descriptions of intern positions are available on the application form.

 Internship Program in Uganda and Senegal

 Interns working with Ashinaga in Uganda or Senegal have the unique opportunity to mentor and teach talented Ashinaga Africa Initiative (AAI) Scholars from all across the African continent.
 These Scholars are ambitious high school graduates, selected by Ashinaga to receive financial support to study at top universities around the world.